 SHETLAND-1ST-9TH OCTOBER 2022

-Its that time again when the annual pilgrimage to the Shetlands begins, and this was my fifteenth consecutive year visiting these wonderful slands.
-We had a great week yesterday but missed out on a first for Britain, least bittern, whilst being stuck on Unst, which was an absolute killer, as the bird was taken into care before we could get there.
-Oh well, they"ll be another!!!!
+It's that time again when the annual pilgrimage to the Shetlands begins, and this was my fifteenth consecutive year visiting these wonderful islands.
+We had a great week but missed out on a first for Britain, Least Bittern, whilst being on Unst, which was an absolute killer, as the bird was taken into care before we could get back to the mainland.
+Oh well, there'll be another!!!!

 Anyway, we had a good week and saw over 120 species of birds during our stay, which was good as there were hardly any common migrants about, and birding from dawn till dusk was hard going, and the weather was shocking on most days.
 Below are a few of the birds we managed to see: